 With the increase in dairy farming these are more and more prevalent, especially in the North Island.
 Watch for insulators holding wires to the posts, especially the top wire, telling you the fence may be electrified.
 At permanent fence lines there will usually be a stile for walkers to climb over and the electric wires will have an insulating piece of black hose over them.
 Climb carefully over those that don’t!
 A zap on the crotch could be nasty.

 Farmers may also run what look like strips of tape supported by single stakes with plastic tops right across the trail.
 Your best bet may be to crawl under this.
 After getting electrocuted on my head (really unpleasant) because I wasn’t crawling low enough, I now take off my pack and roll under.
 At gate spots with no gate they may use two wires or tapes, as in the photo below.
 Best here to throw your poles over, grab the top insulated handle and pull against the spring to disconnect it.
 Step over the lower one and reconnect the upper.
 You may have to do a little dance of swapping hands and turning around but it can be done one-handed.
 Or you may prefer to unhook both wires.
+As with the one-handed manoeuvre, it is probably best to face down the length of the handle and cross with your back to the fence post where they are normally attached.

 If they are open leave them open; if they are closed, close them after you.
 They are in that state to let animals move between paddocks, or to prevent their movement.
 Think of how much time it would take to round up all the sheep and put them back in the original paddock if you left a gate open.
 In the unlikely event that you need to climb a gate, always climb at the hinge end.
 Or on the gate post.
 Climbing on the latch end puts a lot of stress on a gate.